 Our future success may require that we acquire patent rights and know-how to new or complimentary technologies.
-However, we compete with a substantial number of other companies that may also compete for technologies we desire.
+However, we also compete with a substantial number of other companies that are working to develop novel drugs using technology that compete directly with us.
+We are aware of several other companies that are working to develop RNAi therapeutic products and any one of these companies may develop its RNAi technology more rapidly and more effectively than us] may also compete for technologies we desire.
 In addition, many venture capital firms and other institutional investors, as well as other pharmaceutical and biotech companies, invest in companies seeking to commercialize various types of emerging technologies.
 Many of these companies have greater financial, scientific and commercial resources than us.
-Therefore, we may not be able to secure the technologies we desire.
+Therefore, we may not be able to secure the technologies we desire or to otherwise effectively compete.
 Furthermore, should any commercial undertaking by us prove to be successful, there can be no assurance competitors with greater financial resources will not offer competitive products and/or technologies.